wllmzhu/G-VUE/README.md

 ## Datasets
 ### Preparation

 - Depth estimation.
 Due to the limited data in [NYUv2 official link](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), we follow [BTS](https://github.com/cleinc/bts) to obtain a larger training set for this task.
-For convenience, I wrap the training and testing set together, which can be accessed at [NYUv2 data in G-VUE]().
+For convenience, we wrap the training and testing set together, which can be accessed at [NYUv2 data in G-VUE]().

 - Camera pose estimation.
 Download [Cambridge Landmarks](https://www.repository.cam.ac.uk/handle/1810/251342) and [7-Scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes).